planetary-research/pre-launch-website/docs/faq.md

 ## How much does it cost to run the journal?

-Planetary Research is run as a service for the planetary science community, and by design, we do not make a profit.
+Planetary Research is run as a service for the planetary science community, and by design we do not make a profit.
 Costs are kept to a minimum by having a low bureaucratic overhead, by using free open-source software solutions for managing journal activities, and by relying on a volunteer editorial staff.
-The major cost of the journal is related to copyediting and production services, which include the conversion of author formatted files into final publication HTML and PDF formats.
+The major cost of the journal is related to copyediting and production services that are outsourced, which include the conversion of author formatted files into final publication HTML and PDF formats.
 These services cost about 100 € per article, which is more than an order of magnitude less than what any other planetary science journal charges.
 The annual operating costs of the journal are expected be about 10,000 € during the journal's first year and to later reach about 30,000 € per year.

 ## Who pays the journal's costs?